ntnxsven/ntnx-vsi-results/Readme.md

-This repository contains the LoginVSI results.
+This repository contains the LoginVSI results